Feyerabend/ABC80/abc802/CPM.md

 businesses and individuals began connecting computers in local area networks (LANs) and using modems for remote communication -- although there were applications running e.g. terminal emulations.
 CP/M's command-line interface, though functional, was basic and started to feel outdated as graphical user interfaces like those in e.g. the Apple Macintosh and later Microsoft Windows emerged, offering more intuitive and visually appealing experiences.
 Additionally, CP/M struggled to support emerging hardware technologies such as high-resolution graphics, advanced sound systems, and sophisticated input devices, making it less appealing for multimedia applications.
 Its single-tasking nature, which allowed only *one program to run at a time*, became a significant drawback as multitasking grew in importance for productivity and user convenience.
 Furthermore, the existence of many variations of CP/M created by different hardware manufacturers led to compatibility issues, with software written for one version often not running correctly on another.
 These limitations collectively contributed to CP/M's decline as a previous dominant operating system.

-#### Summary
+#### Comment

-*IBM’s decision to use MS-DOS for its PCs was a major blow to CP/M.*
+__IBM’s decision to use MS-DOS for its PCs was a major blow to CP/M.__
 IBM PCs quickly became the industry standard, and MS-DOS emerged as the dominant operating system.
 It is important to note that IBM also offered CP/M and UCSD Pascal as alternatives to MS-DOS, but the pricing